Do Indian hires really need N2? Field reality

 Sales Engineer / Pre-Sales

-Besides technical knowledge, this role must explain and propose solutions to customers in business Japanese.
-Honorific usage and presentation skills are also required, so N2 or higher is needed.
+In addition to technical knowledge, you need to explain and propose solutions to customers in business Japanese.
+Since you also need polite speech and presentation skills, N2 or higher is required.

 R&D / Data Scientist

-Papers and data analysis are often in English, and if internal presentations can also be in English, Japanese becomes a lower priority.
-Japanese is mainly needed for everyday internal communication and daily life support.
+Papers and data analysis are often done in English, and if internal presentations can also be in English, Japanese becomes less important.
+Japanese is mainly needed for everyday internal communication and daily life.

 Situations difficult even with N2